 Movements in the price of Volkswagen’s shares

-On the whole, Volkswagen AG’s ordinary and preferred shares declined sharply in 2015, underperforming the overall market and the automotive sector.
+On the whole, Volkswagen AG’s ordinary and preferred shares declined in 2016 amid considerable volatility, underperforming the overall market but outperforming the automotive sector.

 Index based on month-end prices: December 31, 2015 = 100

 In the first quarter, both classes of shares lagged the downward market environment in a highly volatile environment.
 This was due to speculation about the impact of the diesel issue in addition to general economic data.
 The press release issued at the beginning of February stating that Volkswagen’s operating profit before special items for fiscal year 2015 was on a level with the previous year had a stabilizing effect on share prices.
 In March, positive sales and business figures released by individual Group brands led the shares to gain ground, some of which was lost again towards the end of the first quarter.